Assistance Dog Programme

 -

-Receive yearly vet checks to confirm suitability and be in good health.
+Receive yearly veterinary checks to confirm good health and suitability

 -